coprl/foo_presenter_plugin/README.md

 ## Creating Plugins

-The skeleton for a plugin starts with an empty module in a file stored in `voom/presenters/plugins` somewhere in ruby's load path
+The skeleton for a plugin starts with an empty module in a file stored in `coprl/presenters/plugins` somewhere in ruby's load path
 (typically in a gemfile or in the lib directory of an framework app, like Rails):

-    module Voom
+    module Coprl
       module Presenters
         module Plugins
           module Foo